American Addiction Centers Photo

 2. Unsuccessfully attempting or desiring to quit or reduce use of the substance.

-3. Spending significant time obtaining or using the substance.
+3. Spending significant time obtaining, using, or recovering from the substance.

 4. Experiencing strong cravings for the substance.